Sakti, Chhattisgarh: Demographics

+Current estimated population of Sakti Municipality Area in 2024 is approximately 31,000.
+Scheduled Census of the district was postponed due to COVID Pandemic, making it uncertain about duration of next Census.

 Transport

 Sakti has a Railway Station on the Tatanagar–Bilaspur section of Howrah-Nagpur-Mumbai line.
 Major trains stop here including Mumbai-Howrah Mail since beginning.
 It is also connected through National Highway No.200.

 Sakti District Headquarters State Highway No. SH16 directly connects Subdivision Malkharoda and Subdivision Dabhra by Chhapora Road.

 The shortest road connecting Korba to Orissa Raigarh, Dabhra, Malkharoda and Sarangarh passes through Sakti City.
 Sakti City is a major road junction which connects different city and state.